2010 Copiapó mining accident: Videos sent to the surface

 Shortly after their discovery, 28 of the 33 miners appeared in a 40-minute video recorded using a mini-camera delivered by the government via 1.5-metre-long (5 ft) blue plastic capsules called palomas ("doves", referring to their role as carrier pigeons).
 The footage showed most of the men in good spirits and reasonably healthy, though they had all lost weight.

 The men appeared mainly bare-chested and bearded.
 They were all covered with a sheen of sweat due to the high heat and humidity of the mine at that depth.
 Several of the miners looked very thin, and some were camera-shy.
 The host, Sepúlveda, avoided specifics about the health of the men and used the vague term "complicated" to refer to their situation.
 He did, however, work to maintain an upbeat attitude, and insisted that things were looking brighter for the trapped men.
 The video generally portrays a positive, light atmosphere despite the grim circumstances.

 Leadership

-"It's been a bit of a long shift", foreman Luis Urzúa joked.
-A man whose level-headedness and gentle humor is credited with helping keep the miners under his charge focused on survival during their 70-day underground ordeal, Urzúa kept his cool in his first audio contact with officials on the surface.
+Foreman Luis Urzúa's level-headedness and gentle humor was credited with helping keep the miners under his charge focused on survival during their 70-day underground ordeal.
+Urzúa kept his cool in his first audio contact with officials on the surface, joking "it's been a bit of a long shift."
 He glossed over the hunger and despair he and his men felt, saying, "We're fine, waiting for you to rescue us."

 Urzúa credited majority decision-making for the trapped men's good esprit de corps and dedication to their common goal.
 "You just have to speak the truth and believe in democracy", he said.
 "Everything was voted on; we were 33 men, so 16 plus one was a majority."